Smuger/Guestline_Battleship/README.md

 3) The program should create a 10x10 grid

-4) place ships at random:
+4) Place ships at random:

   * 1x Battleship (5 squares)